Richard Carr.

 P45 is a public sound art and listening project which focuses on collaboration, communication, and community.
 In the United Kingdom, and formerly the Republic of Ireland, a P45 is the reference code of a document which is usually issued when an employee is leaving work.
 It is commonly used by the public as a metonym for 'termination of employment' or for when one finds themselves 'in-between jobs'.
 With this in mind, P45 usually manifests to enable Richard and communities of place/interest to work together on the development of a new project.

-The resulting work aims to give a personal, poetic voice to the landscape, while exploring these trans-national trading/settlement sites such as Hook Head, Ireland, Fisherinsel, Berlin, or Sailortown Belfast.
+The resulting work aims to give a personal, poetic voice to the landscape, while exploring these trans-national trading/settlement/communication sites such as Hook Head, Ireland, Fisherinsel, Berlin, Titanic Slipways, Sailortown, Belfast and now adjacent to the old Harbour Masters House, Dún Laoghaire.
+A building of national significance and is recorded as being the location of the first wireless transmission by Guglielmo Marconi on 20th July 1898.